stevebauman/log-reader/README.md

 http://laravel.com/docs/4.2/errors#configuration

-If you have it enabled or you're running Laravel 5:
+If you have it enabled or you're running Laravel 5 (Laravel 5 has this enabled by default):

     $date = strtotime('2015-03-19');